KrajShuffle/Classifying_SpeechAudio_CNN/README.md

 For inference, this entire workflow along with being able to adapt to user's gender (Male or Female) has been saved as separate functions within the Speech_Classify Class, which can easily be called as demonstrated in the example provided in the DynGen_WavFileClassification Jupyter Notebook.

+## Applications

+At this repository's core, this repository documents an adaptable data processing and feature selection workflow, model training architecture, and inference workflow for creating human speech classification models.
+These models only require speech to be sampled at 22,050 Hz (can be resampled if necessary) and corresponding TextGrid files for creating cleaner and higher quality input features.
+Therefore, people who are interested in adapting these workflows for other human speech classification tasks can certainly do so.